microsoft/MixedRealityToolkit-Unity/Documentation/GettingStartedWithTheMRTK.md

 ![](/External/ReadMeImages/MRTK_ConfigureScene.png)

-Once this completes, you will see the following in your Scene hierarchy :
+Once this completes, you will see the following in your Scene hierarchy:

 ![](/External/ReadMeImages/MRTK_SceneSetup.png)